careyjames/dns-scout/README.md

 For those who like to get their hands dirty:

 1. **Download the Binary:**
-   Download the compiled binary for your operating system from the [Releases](https://github.com/careyjames/dns-scout/releases) page.
+   Download and extract the compiled binary for your operating system from the [Releases](https://github.com/careyjames/dns-scout/releases) page.

 2. **Make It Executable:**